heidi-holappa/tira-labra-2022/documentation/weekly-report-6.md

 - I caused a bug in the app this week.
 The app doesn't close properly if the used does not use the menu to exit.
 I need to fix this bug before the deadline
 - Improve code quality
 - Expand tests, goal is to reach branch coverage 80 percent.
+  - **UPDATE 19.6.2022:** goal reached, but tests still need to be expanded.
 - Add more material for testing
 - Add missing docstring
 - Try to improve compression ratio